Epicodus-Curriculum/intro-full-stack/3a_remote_expectations_wk1_wednesday_old.md

 * HTML block elements
 * HTML inline elements

 You will need to be able to use all of the above concepts for this course section's independent project — and for future independent projects as well.
-Independent project prompts are released on Friday at the end of the course section and due the following Monday.
+Independent project prompts are released on Thursday at the end of the course section and due the following Sunday.

 You'll also have two homework assignments.
 The first assignment is to read a DEI lesson about social identities.
 You'll also have the opportunity to write a reflection about this DEI lesson.

 The second assignment includes two lessons on Journaling at Epicodus.
 You are not required to keep a journal while at Epicodus but we recommend keeping one as a tool for reflection and to see your progress throughout the program.
 In future weeks, the journal prompt will be in the weekend homework.
-You'll then have an opportunity to discuss the journal prompt with your pair on Monday morning.
+You'll then have an opportunity to discuss the journal prompt with your pair on Sunday morning.

 **Take note:** on short weeks, daily expectations change, and you may cover more or less content on a given class day.